-There are a multitude of filling materials on the market.
+There is a multitude of filling materials on the market.
 At Cosmetic Smile & Implant Centre our dentists are able to effectively use them all.
-For small to medium sized cavities or dentists prefer to use tooth coloured composite resin material, for larger cavities they use ceramic materials.
+For small to medium-sized cavities or dentists prefer to use tooth-coloured composite resin material, for larger cavities they use ceramic materials.
 Both of these materials are strong and highly aesthetic.

 Composite: This is our go to choice of filling material at Cosmetic Smile & Implant Centre as it is highly aesthetic.
 Placing composite fillings is more technically advanced and we will normally use a rubber dam to isolate the teeth.
 A rubber dam is a sheet of non latex material that present moisture from the mouth getting to the tooth, composite fillings prefer dry teeth.